Collagen in the diet is a central topic when it comes to maintaining the health and beauty of the skin, hair, and nails.

 The effects of collagen dietary supplements can vary, but an improvement can generally be observed after 2 to 3 months of regular use.

-How to naturally increase collagen?
+How to increase collagen naturally?

 A diet rich in protein and vitamin C, as well as the inclusion of bone broths and meats with connective tissues, can help naturally increase collagen levels.